OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 * :class:`.SmallMoleculeComponent` to represent ligands and cofactors
 * :class:`.SolventComponent` to represent the solvent conditions

-Splitting the total system into components serves two purposes:
+Splitting the total system into components serves three purposes:

 * alchemical transformations can be easily understood by comparing the differences in Components
+* components can be reused to compose different systems
 * ``Protocol`` \s can treat different components differently, for example applying different force fields

 Thermodynamic Cycles